Updated: Jan 14

 It was summer 2019, and I had just completed the Kumano Kodo, a network of pilgrimage trails snaking through the southern Kansai region of Japan.
 Seven years earlier, in 2012, as a fresh-faced college graduate, I had completed the Camino Frances, a thirty-six-day walking pilgrimage across northern Spain.

 Just as the seed for my 2012 Camino was planted after reading a book at fourteen years old (The Pilgrimage, and later The Alchemist, both by Paulo Coelho), the inspiration for my trip to Japan was planted by the seed of the Camino de Santiago seven years earlier.

 It makes one think, what seeds are we planting today, and where will they lead us next?

 Some of our greatest journeys in life begin as a whisper, as nothing more than the hint of an idea.
 “One day, I would like to do something like that,” we say.
 “One day.”
 That is the beginning of every wonderful adventure.

-Because, make no mistake about it, the right moments in life will appear, the question is whether you will be ready and willing to jump when they do.
-And if you do choose to jump, know that you are not only jumping into a new experience but into a new you, because undoubtedly you will not leave the same person that you arrived.
+Because, make no mistake about it, the right moments in your life will appear.
+The question is whether you will be ready and willing to jump when they do.
+And if you do choose to jump, know that you are not only jumping into a new experience but into a new you.

 Exhausted at Hongu Taisha after completing the Kumano Kodo, 2019.